 Amoena: When you aren’t working, what do you like to do?

-Amoena: If you weren’t a fitter, what do you think you would be doing?
+Amoena: If there was no breast cancer and you weren’t a fitter, what would you want to be?